switchupcb/copygen/CONTRIBUTING.md

 #### Imports

-The `go/types` package will provide everything else; _**except**_ for alias import names.
+The `go/types` package provides all of the other important information _**except**_ for alias import names.
 In order to assign aliased or non-aliased import names to `models.Field`, the imports of the `setup` file are mapped to a package path.

 #### Copygen Interface